 When you make a donation or gift to KWCF, we invest that gift into a permanent endowment fund - reserved trusts.
 Your original gift is not spent.
 It generates income that is then distributed through grants to support a wide range of charitable causes within our community.
 It is through these grants that we help you make that lasting difference.

-Currently, we grant approximately $3.4 million annually in the community in partnership with our fundholders and donors.
+Currently, we grant approximately $3.1 Million annually in the community in partnership with our Fundholders and Donors.

 Target Areas of Focus

 1. Affordable Housing – where everyone has a place to call home

-2. Healthy Child and Youth Development – where all children and youth have the foundation they need to thrive and reach their potential
+2. Healthy Children & Youth – where all children and youth have the foundation they need to thrive and reach their potential

 3. Social Inclusion – where everyone is welcome and can belong

 KWCF’s Community Grants Program will be accepting applications that deal with these priority areas.